Addons

 Section titled “Example module”The following is a simple example of a module that prints a message when it loads:

-import org.skriptlang.skript.addon.AddonModule;public class MyModule implements AddonModule { @Override public void load(SkriptAddon addon) { System.out.println("MyModule has just been loaded by " + addon.name()); }}Loading an addon module
+import org.skriptlang.skript.addon.AddonModule;public class MyModule implements AddonModule { @Override public void init(SkriptAddon addon) { System.out.println("MyModule has just been initialized by " + addon.name()); }

 Section titled “Loading an addon module”Defined on SkriptAddon is a utility method, loadModules(AddonModule...) that loads method.